St Patrick's suspect previously arrested at other cathedral

 Altomare described the family as "very good people. ...
 They're real Americans — try to do the right thing."

-Two nights before his arrest in New York, police in Newark arrested Lamparello after he wouldn't leave the Cathedral Basilica of the Sacred Heart at closing time after a late Mass.
+Two nights before his arrest in New York — and hours after footage of Notre Dame burning was shown around the world — police in Newark arrested Lamparello after he wouldn't leave the Cathedral Basilica of the Sacred Heart at closing time after a late Mass.
 Essex County Sheriff Armando Fontoura said Thursday that Lamparello was calm and respectful to the officers but was adamant about not leaving.

-"He said, 'This is a house of god, it should be open, I'm not leaving.
+"He said, 'This is a house of God, it should be open, I'm not leaving.
 You'll have to lock me up,'" Fontoura said.

 After he was charged with three minor offenses including defiant trespass, emergency medical services personnel examined Lamparello and determined he wasn't a threat.
 Lamparello's mother arrived and the two drove back to Hasbrouck Heights in his van, according to Fontoura.